Yoga and cultural appropriation: Desired result

-Neha Tandon writes that nobody "buys a 'Namaste in bed' shirt with ill intentions", though in her view that does not make it unproblematic.
+Neha Tandon writes that nobody "buys a 'Namaste in bed' (Note: Nadia Gilani writes that the western pronunciation "nama-stay" (on which the T-shirt phrase is based, implying 'stay in bed') is incorrect; South Asians pronounce it "num us teh".
+The association of 'namaste' with yoga is a modern western invention: in India, it is a common Hindu greeting.) shirt with ill intentions", though in her view that does not make it unproblematic.

-The scholar of religious studies Shreena Gandhi and the antiracist campaigner Lillie Wolff write that the desired result is not that white people should stop doing yoga, but for them to see how the history of yoga in the west is linked to oppression and colonialism, and that a freely-shared practice of devotion is being advertised and sold for profit.
+The scholar of religious studies Shreena Gandhi and the antiracist campaigner Lillie Wolff write that the desired result is not that white people should stop doing yoga, but for them to see how the history of yoga in the west is linked to oppression and colonialism, and that a practice of devotion which was shared freely is being advertised and sold for profit.
 Gandhi and Wolff comment that one reason for yoga's popularity was that "it reinforced European and Euro-American ideas of India.
 Early Indian yoga missionaries played on the orientalist construction of the 'west' as progressive and superior and the 'east' as spiritual but inferior.
 Yoga became — and remains — a practice which allows western practitioners to experience the idea of another culture while focusing on the self."
 They acknowledge the "far too few practitioners" who take the trouble to study the history and philosophy of yoga, and invite everyone to join in an "authentic, respectful, and accountable cultural exchange", where "the practices [can] have a profound healing effect on the practitioner."

 The Indian-born journalist Neha Tandon, writing in Women's Health, recalls that after many years of learning yoga in South Asia and with her family, she visited a "fancy studio" and was shocked when the mantra "Om Namah Shivaya" was chanted over the pop song "God Is a Woman."
 She comments that nobody "buys a 'Namaste in bed' shirt with ill intentions", but that alienating South Asian people remains problematic.
-Tandon suggests that practitioners might visit a Hindu temple or read some of the classic texts on yoga to become "more socially conscious" in their practice.
+Tandon suggests that practitioners might like to visit a Hindu temple or read some of the classic texts on yoga to become "more socially conscious" in their practice.